-- The learners own ideas and questions - How the theme will be introduced (a 'wow' factor to get the learners engaged) - Opportunities for visits or visitors - Metacognitive approach and adaptive teaching to support children's learning - Our agreed teaching and learning strategies-retrieval, questioning, scaffolding and modelling techniques(see Teaching and Learning Policy) - A focused learning outcome at the end of the theme-BOLT (Bringing our learning together) e.g. a presentation, dramatisation or production of an artefact. - How learners work will be presented e.g. theme book, artwork, recording through ICT, display, V.V.E floorbook, entrance hall, website.
+- The learners own ideas and questions - How the theme will be introduced (a 'wow' factor to get the learners engaged) - Opportunities for visits or visitors - Metacognitive approach and adaptive teaching to support children's learning - Adaptive teaching approach and techniques to ensure learning is inclusive for all. - Our agreed teaching and learning strategies-retrieval, questioning, scaffolding and modelling techniques(see Teaching and Learning Policy) - A focused learning outcome at the end of the theme-BOLT (Bringing our learning together) e.g. a presentation, dramatisation or production of an artefact. - How learners work will be presented e.g. theme book, artwork, recording through ICT, display, entrance hall, website/gallery.